embedded-graphics/embedded-graphics/README.md

 ## Minimum supported Rust version

-The minimum supported Rust version for embedded-graphics is `1.40.0` or greater.
+The minimum supported Rust version for embedded-graphics is `1.56.1` (edition 2021) or greater.
 Ensure you have the correct version of Rust installed, preferably through <https://rustup.rs>.

 ## Development setup